Australians sold more than 90 million used goods in 2020.

 What are online marketplaces doing to stop the sale of recalled items?

-Online marketplaces such as eBay, Facebook Marketplace and Gumtree all occupy a legal grey area regarding their accountability for the products sold through their sites.
+Our 2020 investigation found that online marketplaces such as eBay, Facebook Marketplace and Gumtree all occupy a legal grey area regarding their accountability for the products sold through their sites.

 When asked, the ACCC wasn't able to give a clear answer about the legal responsibility of these online marketplaces, stating, "the more a platform is involved in the transaction and supply of the goods, the more likely it is the platform may have legal liability under the ACL".

-As a marketplace that does not hold stock nor sell anything directly, it is the responsibility of the sellers we have on the site to comply with any applicable lawsEbay Australia spokesperson
+As a marketplace that does not hold stock nor sell anything directly, it is the responsibility of the sellers we have on the site to comply with any applicable lawseBay Australia spokesperson

 In the US, Amazon Marketplace has avoided being held legally accountable for unsafe products sold on its site by arguing that it acts merely as an intermediary to connect buyers and sellers.